mountainMath/doodles/content/posts/2021-09-07-transnational-property-ownership-in-canada/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/chsp-share-1.png" width="672" />

-Overall non-resident involvement in property ownership in Canada is real, but not large, coming in somewhere between 2% to 6% depending upon where and how it's measured.
-It's also proportionally largest in Nova Scotia, the province engaged in the least Housing Nationalism.
-Just a reminder that most properties are occupied regardless of ownership and [there are very few problematic empty homes](https://doodles.mountainmath.ca/blog/2020/03/09/knock-knock-anybody-home/), especially in BC where [multiple rounds of Speculation & Vacancy Tax Data] confirm these patterns(https://homefreesociology.com/2021/01/19/two-years-of-bcs-speculation-and-vacancy-tax-data/).
+Overall non-resident involvement in property ownership in Canada comes in somewhere between 2% to 6% depending upon where and how it’s measured.
+It’s also proportionally largest in Nova Scotia, the province engaged in the least Housing Nationalism.
+Just a reminder that most properties are occupied regardless of ownership and [there are very few problematic empty homes](https://doodles.mountainmath.ca/blog/2020/03/09/knock-knock-anybody-home/), especially in BC where [multiple rounds of Speculation & Vacancy Tax Data](https://homefreesociology.com/2021/01/19/two-years-of-bcs-speculation-and-vacancy-tax-data/) confirm these patterns.

 But non-resident ownership of Canadian properties is only half the story.
 What about properties in other countries owned by Canadians?